CudaText-addons/cuda_vim_mode/readme/readme.txt

   h, j, k, l - move caret (4 arrows)

-  w - go to next word (jumps not exactly like Vim, but like CudaText command "go to next word") b - go to previous word (same note) e - go to end of word (or next word)
+  w - go to next word (jumps not exactly like Vim, but like CudaText command "go to next word") W - currently the same as 'w' b - go to previous word (same note)
+  B - currently the same as 'b'
+  e - go to end of word (or next word)
+  E - currently the same as 'e'

   a - enter insertion mode, after moving caret right
   A - enter insertion mode, at line end